Memorial Day Weekend in Philadelphia 2016

 Devon Horse Show & Country Fair

 The oldest and largest event of its kind, the Devon Horse Show and Country Fair features top competitors from around the world.
-(Photo courtesy Brenda Carpenter for Devon Horse Show)
+(Photo courtesy Devon Horse Show)

 The Devon Horse Show and Country Fair, the country’s oldest and largest event of its kind, features hunters, jumpers, Saddlebreds, four-in-hand coaching and more, plus exhibitions and an old-fashioned Country Fair at the Devon Show Grounds.
 Tickets are required for entry and are available online.